matkonnerth/query4Opc/Implementation.md

 "Generates" nodes, example is the hierachical visitor.

 HierachicalVisitor
-Sinks can be uses as a source with SinkToSource
+columns of a PathResult can be used as inputs for another PathMatcher

 PathMatcher

-matches a path starting at a start node and preservers the matching paths
+matches a path starting at a start node and preserves the matching paths.

 Filter